zaki1003/bot-detection-prototype/README.md

-Of course.
-Here is a professional and comprehensive `README.md` file for your GitHub project, summarizing the entire analysis from the Jupyter Notebook.
-You can copy and paste this directly into a `README.md` file in your project repository.

----

 # Bot Detection Prototype: A Comparative Analysis

 This project provides a comprehensive analysis and comparison of four distinct bot detection methodologies using a real-world web server access log dataset.
 The goal is to identify the most effective and efficient algorithm for detecting automated traffic in a production-like environment.